ASTM E1105 Field determination of water penetration – windows, doors, curtain walls.

 Furthermore, in paragraph 10.2 reads:

 Water contained within drained flashing, gutters, and sills is not considered failure.
-Basically this is translated to say that water can leak onto the windows frame and pass so long as it does not travel beyond the vertical plane or another words, over the frame onto the interior of the building.
+Basically this is translated to say that water can leak onto the windows frame and pass so long as it does not travel beyond the vertical plane or other words, over the frame onto the interior of the building.

-MAZZA Testing will provide you with a comprehensive report after testing.
+Water Intrusion Specialist Testing Agency will provide you with a comprehensive report after testing.
 The ASTM E1105 – Field determination water penetration testing report will cover substantial ground.
 It will include administrative information.
 Further documenting location, date and time of testing, as well as basic information about the make and model of any tested assembly.
 A compliance statement is also standard as is the use of thermography in the report.
 The report will cover description information about the condition of the assembly and whether it was in proper working order at the time of testing.
 It may also include a visual breakdown of the assembly.

 The report must also cover: